Topics Map > Office of the Secretary of the Faculty > Faculty Senate > University Committee

 Others present: S. Smith, H. Daniels, J. Smith, J. Richard, E. Sandgren, as well as those indicated below

 Chair Rick Amasino called the meeting to order at 1:00 p.m.
 Paul Campagnola reported on the previous weekâs UWS shared governance reps meeting.
 Primary focus of that meeting was the new productivity policy, which the reps have written a statement about.
 Main complaints are use of absolute numbers as measure and timeline for implementation that is not long enough to allow for change, among other concerns.
-The minutes of the meeting of 87809, were approved.
+The minutes of the meeting of [Link for document 87809, is unavailable at this time.] were approved.
 (The agenda for this meeting erroneously noted that the minutes for October 29 were to be approved.)

 PROFS lobbyist Jack OâMeara reported on impacts of the previous weekâs election on UW and higher education generally.
 He also discussed the upcoming Innovation Forum and the Board of Regents.
 The UC discussed how to proceed with the postponed Senate resolution on graduate assistant fees.
 Framing will be important; the resolution can only be modified on the floor, not before the meeting as with a first reading.
 Among the many intertwined issues are legal considerations, budgetary considerations, grant limitations, etc.